 The Katz Center invites applications from scholars in the humanities, social sciences, and the arts at all levels.
-Applicants must hold a PhD or expect to receive their degree no later than the start date of the fellowship.
+Applicants must hold a doctorate degree or expect to receive it no later than the start date of the fellowship.
 The fellowship is open to all scholars, national and international, who meet application terms.
 International scholars are appointed under a J-1 visa only (Research Scholar status).
-No exceptions can be made, and the Katz Center reserves the right to cancel awards if the recipient is unable to meet this condition.
+No exceptions can be made, and the Katz Center reserves the right to cancel awards if the recipient or the Katz Center is unable to meet this condition.
 Applicants should consult the international programs office at their current university to confirm eligibility before applying for this fellowship.

-Fellows are required to spend the term of the fellowship in residence in Philadelphia at the Katz Center and are expected to pursue their proposed research projects while at the Center.
+Fellows are required to spend the term of the fellowship in residence in Philadelphia at the Katz Center and are expected to pursue their proposed research projects.
 The Center’s requirements are residency in Philadelphia, attendance of weekly lunches on Mondays and weekly seminars on Wednesdays, one seminar presentation, as well as full participation in fellow-conceived colloquia and symposiums, among other special events.
 Fellows are provided with an office, computing and printing access, as well as administrative assistance and full library privileges to the University of Pennsylvania library system, including book delivery.

 Please contact Anna Poplawski, the Katz Center's Academic Programs Coordinator, with questions.

 Click here to start your application for the Katz Center's 2023–2024 fellowship year focused on the theme of The Sound and Music of Jewish Life.
 Applications are due October 24, 2022.

 New Opportunity for Penn Faculty